-SPECIAL RESTRICTION: Applicants must apply for a bait permit between January 1 and March 1 in every calendar year.
+SPECIAL RESTRICTIONS: Persons licensed to fish for or in any way participate in the fishery for Atlantic menhaden with a purse seine or shirred net in the marine waters of New Jersey must apply for a bait permit between January 1 and March 1 in every calendar year.
 No applications shall be accepted after March 1 in any calendar year.
 Maximum length of vessel is 90 feet.
 Maximum length of net is 150 fathoms (900 feet).
 Removal of fish from purse seine shall be by brailing or dip netting only.
 Fish pumps are prohibited aboard harvest vessels permitted to purse seine menhaden for bait.
 All fishing and related activities may not occur any closer to the shore, jetties or piers than 0.6 nautical miles in the Atlantic Ocean, Delaware Bay and Raritan and Sandy Hook bays.
 No fishing permitted between sunset and sunrise.
-No fishing permitted on Saturdays, Sundays or any holiday officially observed by the State of New Jersey (New Year's Day, Martin Luther King's Birthday, Lincoln's Birthday, Washington's

-Birthday, Good Friday, Memorial Day, Independence Day, Labor Day, Columbus Day, Election Day, Veteran's Day, Thanksgiving Day, and Christmas Day).
+No fishing permitted on Saturdays, Sundays or any holiday officially observed by the State of New Jersey (New Year's Day, Martin Luther King's Birthday, Lincoln's Birthday, Washington's Birthday, Good Friday, Memorial Day, Independence Day, Labor Day, Columbus Day, Election Day, Veteran's Day, Thanksgiving Day, and Christmas Day).
 No stakes, markers, buoys, crab pots, lobster pots, fish pots, or staked shellfish grounds shall be disturbed by the act of fishing.
 Possession of any fish other than menhaden is prohibited.

 Any vessel engaged in fishing for Atlantic menhaden for bait must obtain a bait permit and shall display, on both sides of the vessel amidships, a yellow capital letter "B" not less than five feet in height on a black square background not less that six feet on a side, or as otherwise specified in the regulation.
-In all cases, however, each side of the black background shall be no less that three-quarters of the height of the gunwale at amidships from the waterline.
+In all cases, however, each side of the black background shall be no less that three-quarters of the height of the gunwale at amidships from the waterline

 A permit suspension/revocation schedule exists for violation of authorized fishing areas.
 Any vessel operating under this permit is required to notify the Division's Marine Enforcement Unit (609-748-2050) on a daily basis of the identity of the vessel, the intended fishing locations of the vessel or any change in intended fishing location prior to the onset of fishing activity.
 All persons licensed to take Atlantic menhaden for bait purposes only shall keep and submit accurate records of the amount and location of Atlantic menhaden harvested.
-FEE: Based upon gross tonnage - range \$20-\$700.